 Our Paediatric Trauma service focuses on treating injuries in children, addressing their different anatomical and physiological responses to trauma.

-We offer minimally invasive surgeries for a range of conditions related to the lungs, appendix, stomach, kidneys, internal reproductive organs, and developmental malformations of the rectum and anus.
+We offer minimally invasive surgeries for a range of conditions related to the lungs, appendix, stomach, kidneys, and developmental malformations of the rectum and anus.
 These include gastro-oesophageal reflux, anorectal malformations, intersex disorder, non-functioning kidneys, undescended testis, appendicitis, varicoceles and thoracic lesions.

-We provide a range of services, including chronic wound care, stoma care, stoma siting or planning, and instructions for clean intermittent catheterisation (CIC).
+We provide a range of services, including chronic wound care, stoma care, stoma siting or planning, and instructions for clean intermittent catheterisation (CIC) and rectal washouts.

 Abdomen | Genitourinary |